 My personal favorite is Crémant d’ Alsace which is usually made from Pinot Blanc but can be a blend of Auxerrois, Pinot Gris, Riesling, Chardonnay, or Pinot Noir.
 A Crémant d’ Alsace Rosé must be 100% Pinot Noir grapes.

-In spite of requiring the same intensity of labor as champagne, crémant is usually less than half the price and can be equally delicious.
+Despite requiring the same intensity of labor as champagne, crémant is usually less than half the price and can be equally delicious.
 Over 50% of all crémant is made in Alsace.

 For an excellent expression of Crémant d’ Alsace look to Dopff au Moulin in Riquewihr.
 Dopff is credited with being the first to produce sparkling wine in Alsace using the traditional method.
 Thank you very much!